geotrev/bulba/README.md

 # <🔼> Upgraded Element

 `UpgradedElement` is a base class enabling modern component authoring techniques in custom elements.
 It weighs just 4kb minified + gzipped.

-Partially inspired by [LitElement](https://github.com/polymer/lit-element) and a renderer largely inspired by [reef](https://github.com/cferdinandi/reef), modified slightly to form [OmDomDom](https://github.com/geotrev/omdomdom).
+It implements a virtual DOM library called [OmDomDom](https://github.com/geotrev/omdomdom) for lightning fast renders. ⚡ DOM updates are restricted to shadow root contexts, but can be chained to child UpgradedElement instances if their [properties](#properties) are modified by a parent; this can greatly improve the performance of re-renders by stopping the DOM-diffing process from unnecessarily continuing down the tree.

 How does `UpgradedElement` stand apart from other UI libraries/frameworks?
-It's built on top of native browser technologies: shadow roots and custom elements, making it standards-centric.
-Additionally, DOM updates are restricted to shadow root contexts, but can be chained to child custom elements if their [properties](#properties) are modified; this can greatly improve the performance of re-renders by stopping the DOM-diffing process from unnecessarily continuing down the tree.
+It's built on top of native browser technologies--shadow roots and custom elements--making it standards-centric.

-For more information on the renderer and its reconciliation, see [OmDomDom](https://github.com/geotrev/omdomdom), which is used internally in this package.

-What you get:
+Some notable features:

 1. Encapsulated [styles](#styles) and [view](#render) in a shadow root.
 2. State management via [upgraded properties](#properties).
 3. Predictable and familiar [lifecycle methods](#lifecycle), plus [public methods](#internal-methods-and-hooks) for more fine-tuned control of render-sensitive changes.
-4. `UpgradedElement` extends `HTMLElement` to give you [custom element callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks), too.
+4. `UpgradedElement` extends `HTMLElement` to give you [custom element callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks), in addition to all the goodness of web components.

 **Table of Contents**